 Tuesday, March 12, 2013: A close friend of Brittany Killgore testifies that the Marine wife "hung out" at the home on East Fallbrook Street in the months before her death and knew of the BDSM activity at the home.

 The testimony was very graphic at times with images of BDSM "play scenes" submitted into evidence and talk of “needle play”, dominants and submissives.

-A Sprint representative testified about text messages sent between the defendants in the four days after Brittany Killgore was reported missing.
+Wednesday, March 13, 2013: A Sprint representative testifies about text messages sent between the defendants in the four days after Brittany Killgore was reported missing.

-Former roommate "Nicole" testified she took part in a pretend abduction scenario with Perez and Maraglino.
-She also said Maraglino had a fascination with blood.
+Thursday, March 14, 2013: Former roommate "Nicole" testifies she took part in a pretend abduction scenario with Perez and Maraglino.
+She also says Maraglino has a fascination with blood.

-A detective took to the stand, reading the suicide letter written by defendant Jessica Lynn Lopez.
-In the graphic confession letter, Lopez described how she killed Killgore in detail -- from duct-taping her wrists to dumping her body.
+Friday, March 15, 2013: A detective reads the suicide letter written by defendant Jessica Lynn Lopez in court.
+In the graphic confession letter, Lopez describes how she killed Killgore in detail -- from duct-taping her wrists to dumping her body.

 Friday, Dec.
 12, 2014: Prosecutors confirm they will not seek the death penalty in the case.

 Thursday, Aug.
 13, 2015: Autopsy report is unsealed revealing that Killgore had strangulation marks on her neck, as well as wounds on her left wrist consistent with handcuff use.